· David Cruz · ABA Best Practices · 9 min read

 Every clinical decision in Applied Behavior Analysis depends on accurate data.
 But before you can collect accurate data, you need to choose the right recording method.

-This guide covers the six core recording methods and when to use each one, aligned with Cooper, Heron & Heward’s Applied Behavior Analysis and BACB measurement standards.
+This guide covers the seven core recording methods and when to use each one, aligned with Cooper, Heron & Heward’s Applied Behavior Analysis and BACB measurement standards.
 Whether you’re a BCBA designing a treatment plan, an RBT preparing for a session, or a graduate student studying for the BCBA exam, you’ll learn to make confident decisions about data collection.

 Quick Reference